Article updated on May 20, 2020

-A huge crack wakes me up in the middle of the night.
-I jump from the bed and open my eyes widely to see a bright light illuminating the Japanese-style room.
+A huge cracking sound wakes me up in the middle of the night.
+I jump from the futon mattress and open my eyes widely to see a bright light illuminating the Japanese-style room.
 About 5 seconds later another loud thunder resonates, covering the noise of the heavy rainfalls.
-I am relieved and worried at the same time: relieved as we should have been spending our first night into the wild Daisetsuzan national park at Kuro-dake that was postponed by a day because of an angina and the weather forecast; worried because in a few hours we will start our 5-day hike and I really don’t feel like experiencing such a thunderstorm in the mountains, especially in the Southern section of the Grand Traverse where there are no shelters.
+I am relieved and worried at the same time.
+Relieved, as we should have been spending our first night in the wild at Kuro-dake in the remote Daisetsuzan National Park, Japan’s largest, and the comfort of the ryokan is much better given the storm.
+Worried, because in a few hours, we will start our 5-day hike and I fear experiencing such a thunderstorm in the mountains of Hokkaido Island, especially in the Southern section of the Grand Traverse hiking trail where there are no shelters.

-After a hearty and delicious breakfast, we warmly thank the owners of our ryokan and head out with our 16-kg backpacks half filled with instant ramens and water, plus my 2-kg Canon camera, and the welcome angina pills kindly given by a worried host.
+After a hearty and delicious breakfast, we warmly thank the owners of our ryokan and head out with our 16-kilograms (35 pounds) backpacks, half filled with instant ramens and water, plus my 2-kilogram (4.4 pounds) professional Canon camera.

 - Check out this interactive map (quick tutorial) for the specific details to help you plan your trip and more articles and photos (zoom out) about the area!

 For more awesome multiday hiking adventures, click on one of these images: